Religious Studies (REL)

 This course will seek to comprehend and explain some of the major aspects of the life and culture of Muslim women.
 Women are and have always been an integral part of the Muslim society, contrary to what might be generally portrayed and perceived.
 Far from being a monolithic culture or society, the Muslim world comprises many diverse cultural tendencies, which makes it difficult to generalize.
 Thus in order to study Muslim women and their status, role and situation, we will touch upon the difference historical, political, and economic forces that have shaped the culture of the Muslim world as a whole.
 We will be exploring the religious and social issues that have been central during the modern transformation of Muslims societies and will touch upon how Muslim women are portrayed in the media and the ramification of such portrayal.

-Attributes: Africana Studies Course, Asian Studies Course, Non-Western Studies (GEP), Religious Difference Course, Undergraduate
+Attributes: Africana Studies Course, Asian Studies Course, CCC: Religious Studies, GEP: Non-Western Studies, GEP: Religious Difference, Undergraduate

 REL 343 Reason Science&Faith in Islam (3 credits)